 The guidance makes clear that, wherever possible, the traditional method of witnessing Wills should still be used.
 Although virtual witnessing is helpful as a last resort, the rigidity of the rules makes it rather cumbersome.
 Wills signed in everyone’s physical presence are completed and valid immediately.
 The delay while a virtually witnessed Will is conveyed from testator to witnesses involves a degree of risk as does the need to repeat the signing process up to three times.

-Solicitors are not only concerned about the formal validity of Wills ie the signing and witnessing of them (as discussed in our recent article on the importance of wills).
+Solicitors are not only concerned about the formal validity of Wills ie the signing and witnessing of them .
 We also take steps to ensure clients properly understand the effect of making a Will and that they are doing so of their own volition and not being unduly influenced by anyone else.
 Virtual witnessing of Wills may increase the scope for undue influence and fraud – it will be difficult to be certain no-one is with the testator exerting influence just off camera.
 There may therefore be greater scope for disappointed beneficiaries to challenge Wills made in this way, leading to a possible increase in litigation.

 Can we expect further developments?

 These changes are temporary.
 They are also very limited.
 Some will feel they do not go far enough.
 The Law Commission's 2017 Consultation identified a range of other ways in which our rather archaic law on Wills might be modernised.
 We hope that the current change will pave the way for a more comprehensive update.

 If you require further information about anything covered in this briefing, please contact Richard McDermott, or your usual contact at the firm on +44 (0)20 3375 7000.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.

 © Farrer & Co LLP, July 2020